 How about the album “Undisputed Attitude”?
 It was very different Slayer release.
 That album included cover versions of classic hardcore punk songs and some punk oriented Slayer originals.
 How much you are into HC and punk music over all?

 I didn’t grow up listening to punk.
 I grew up listening to metal and hard rock so that album was an education for me.
-But Slayer, some of their origins come from punk rock and from metal so it’s a fusion of both.
-Same with Exodus and Metallica, it’s kind of that thrash thing; it’s a mixture between punk and metal.
+But Slayer, some of their origins come from punk rock and metal, so it’s a fusion of both.
+Same with Exodus and Metallica, it’s kind of that thrash thing; it’s a mixture of punk and metal.
 But, that was more something they always talked about doing; doing an album of covers based on their influences.
 It started out by jamming a bunch of classic rock tunes and trying to make them heavy.
 Jeff came in the first day and just walked out.
 He said no, this isn’t happening.
-It was mostly about where their style came from and it really came from punk rock.
-So, that to me was an education doing that record because I’ve never really’I’ve heard of the bands but I never really got into their records and nobody around me ever listened to them so I was listening to these records and learning these songs and Minor Threat is just an amazing band, and I’ve never heard of these guys.
-I wanted to do all their songs for the record, it almost became a Minor Threat cover record.
-But then we were like we can’t do this song, or this song, or this song because they were all Minor Threat songs, you know what I mean?
+It was mostly about where their style came from, and it really came from punk rock.
+So, that to me was an education doing that record because I’ve never really’I’ve heard of the bands but I never really got into their records, and nobody around me ever listened to them.
+So, I was listening to these records and learning these songs, and Minor Threat is just an amazing band, and I’ve never heard of these guys.
+I wanted to do all their songs for the record; it almost became a Minor Threat cover record.
+But then we were like we can’t do this song, or this song, or this song because those all were Minor Threat songs, you know what I mean?
 We had to restrain ourselves.

 In addition of “Undisputed Attitude” you recorded three albums with Slayer.
 Would you say which one of them is your personal favorite and why?